 By now you might be wondering what a product requirements document template typically consists of.
 They generally include:

 All key team members and stakeholders should be involved in this phase.
-Don't over complicate your product requirements template and focus on questions like: "Why would someone want to buy this product?"
-"Who would buy this product?" and "What problem will this product solve?"
+Understanding customer problems is crucial when defining the product's purpose.
+Don’t over complicate your product requirements template and focus on questions like: “Why would someone want to buy this product?”
+“Who would buy this product?” and “What problem will this product solve?”
+All you’re trying to do, is build a starting single source of truth for all product related info.

 This section is key as it informs the product development team of exactly what needs to be built.
-Good practice when building a product feature template is to link back to the product purposes and objectives.
-Here's our product specification template to keep your information organized.
+Functional specifications are crucial in this context as they provide detailed guidance on the essential functionalities the new product must fulfill.
+Good practice when building a product feature docs is to link back to the product purposes, objectives, and use cases.
+Here’s our product specification template to keep your information organized.

 This includes key information like release date(s), tentative timeframes, milestones, and dependencies as well as product benchmarks like supportability, functionality, and reliability in your product documentation template.

+A successful product is an intuitive product.
 This is a visual section that shows how the finished new feature or product will look and how the end user will interact with it.
 Any simple requirements document template should include the main mockups and wireframes.
+While your final product may look different, you need to focus on the bare minimum to create a starting point for conversation.

-Our product requirements document template gives you a place to summarize key findings and recommendations, identify opportunities for improvement, offer risk mitigation strategies, and outline plans for future product enhancements, features, and upgrades.
+Our product requirements document template gives you a place to summarize learnings from monitoring your key performance indicators, identify opportunities for improvement, offer risk mitigation strategies, and outline plans for future product enhancements, features, and upgrades.

 Putting together a good product requirements document template is well worth the effort because they...

+PRDs should include feedback loops to ensure all team members are informed.
 Great products aren't made in a day, after all.
 No matter how many times you have to rework your product, the latest product requirements template will still give your team a useful starting point to edit from.
+Let them pitch in their ideas on user experience, product strategy, sprints, and the product lifecycle.
+Most importantly, encourage them to ask open questions.
+Sometimes, open questions and discussions turn into the best AHA moments later.

-PRD's top-down waterfall approach encourages you and your team to establish a detailed vision for your product right off the bat.
-Creating a product requirement document template beforehand can help clarify the entire development process and allocate resources faster.
+PRD’s top-down waterfall approach encourages you and your team to establish a detailed vision for your product right off the bat.
+Showcasing a product vision serves as a guiding principle for the team, helping to articulate future goals, assumptions, and plans to stakeholders.
+Creating a product requirement document template beforehand can help clarify the entire development methodology and allocate resources faster.

 Here at Slite, we want to make the process of putting together a product requirements document template easy for you.
 Trust us, it doesn't have to be as complicated as it sounds.

 Our product requirements document template will act as your product roadmap... all you have to do is brainstorm and fill in the details for your next great product.
-Slite's product document template allows your product development team to work collaboratively, making each step of the way a breeze, no matter how many times you have to revise it.
+Slite's product document template allows your product development team to work collaboratively, making your workflows a breeze, no matter how many times you have to revise it.

 Oh... and did we mention that it's free?...